IBM/innovate-digital-bank/README.md

 ```

 # Deploy to IBM Cloud Private
-> NOTE: These steps are only needed when deploying to IBM Cloud Private instead of IBM Cloud Platform.

 If you have an instance of IBM Cloud Private running, you can follow the steps to deploy the app.
 If you'd like to deploy your own instance of ICP, [you can follow this great writeup](https://github.com/IBM/deploy-ibm-cloud-private)